bhavesh0009/NFO_dashboard_backend/README.md

 - **Full Market Data**: Complete market data including LTP, OHLC, volumes, and order book depth
 - **Efficient Batching**: Respects API limits (50 tokens per request, 1 request per second)
 - **Multiple Instrument Types**: Support for equity, futures, and options
+- **Smart Options Filtering**: Automatically identifies and focuses on ATM options
 - **Continuous Monitoring**: Scheduled data collection with market hours awareness
 - **Windows Compatibility**: ASCII-compatible logging for error-free operation in Windows terminals

+### ATM Options Processing

+A key feature of the system is the ability to intelligently filter options to only include At-The-Money (ATM) and near-ATM strikes:

+1. **Two-Pass Processing**:
+   - First fetches futures data to determine current market prices
+   - Then selectively fetches only relevant ATM options based on those prices
+   - Significantly reduces API requests and database storage requirements

+2. **Configurable Strike Buffer**:
+   - Default includes 1 strike above and below ATM for each underlying
+   - Customizable via `--strike-buffer` parameter (e.g., `--strike-buffer 2` for 2 strikes)
+   - Enables precise control over the range of strikes to monitor

+3. **Exact ATM Mode**:
+   - Optional `--exact-atm` flag selects only the single closest strike to the ATM price for each underlying
+   - Results in exactly 2 options per future (1 call and 1 put at the exact ATM strike)
+   - Produces minimal dataset for focused ATM-only analysis

+4. **Strike Distance Awareness**:
+   - Automatically determines appropriate strike distances for each stock
+   - Uses stored `strike_distance` values from token database
+   - Falls back to sensible defaults when data unavailable (e.g., 50 for NIFTY, 100 for BANKNIFTY)

+5. **Performance Benefits**:
+   - Reduces options tokens processed by 90-95% compared to full options chain
+   - Minimizes API rate limit consumption and database storage requirements
+   - Maintains focus on the most relevant options for trading

+This focused approach to options data collection provides several advantages:

+- More efficient API usage
+- Reduced database storage requirements
+- Faster processing times
+- Emphasis on the most relevant trading instruments

 ## Database Schema